rp-rs/rp2040-boot2/README.md

 ## Licence

-The assembly source is Copyright Raspberry Pi Trading and licensed under a BSD 3-clause licence.
+Some of the assembly source files are Copyright Raspberry Pi Trading and licensed under a BSD 3-clause licence.
 See source files for details.

-The build.rs file is licensed as CC0.
+The remaining files in this crate are licensed as CC0.